ngnk/ids706-week6/README.md

 ![Result](query4.png)

-No record remains below 45
+No record with a score below 45 remains.

 ---